 Rocky’s theme finished and was followed by Bon Jovi’s slightly gentler “Bed of Roses”.
 Impressively the fireworks began to resemble bright red roses bursting open in the darkness.

 Bon Jovi faded and was replaced by Queen belting out: “I Want It All!” an anthem used throughout the world as a protest and rallying song.
 The colours changed to greens and mauves with one particularly stunning display resembling the island’s lilac blue agapanthus.

 The display worked up to a magnificent crescendo of explosions that lit up the entire harbour.

-With one final battery of blasts that filled the night sky, the show drew to a close and, following a round of applause, we made our way back through the happy crowds to meet our driver, amazingly bumping into Marta and her family.
-After saying our farewells, we were slightly alarmed to discover the sea front roads had been closed during the display and experienced several anxious moments wondering how and where we would find Ricardo.
-Fortunately, he was first in the queue when the roads re-opened and we were soon back at the hotel.
-It had been a grand opening to the festival and I was so proud to have been there representing Silver Travel Advisor.
+With one final battery of blasts that filled the night sky the show drew to a close and, following a round of applause, we made our way back through the happy crowds to meet our driver.
+We were slightly alarmed to discover the sea front roads had been closed during the display and experienced several anxious moments wondering how and where we would find him.
+Fortunately, he was first in the queue when the roads re-opened, and we were soon back at the hotel.
+It had been a grand opening to the festival, and I was so proud to have been there representing Silver Travel Advisor.

 - Madeira Island - Day 1 - Casa Velha do Palheiro